AisleSolutions/inventory-scanner/README.md

 or QR codes on the packages.
 *Note OpenCV or GStreamer is needed to run the application, please see the section [Supported Environments and Applications](#supported-environments-and-applications)* for more information for their installations as this could vary from system to system.

+# Problem/Use Case
+To efficiently and reliably track inventory changes in warehouses saving clients time and money from manual inventory tracking labour and possible errors.
+Package counts are generated classifying each package by the detected barcodes/QR codes or by the text that the algorithms detected on each package.
+Otherwise, images of the shelving are recorded for clients to visually inspect the count without the need for onsite inspection.

 # Overview
 - [Changelog](#changelog)
 - [Installation](#installation)